 Hiking Club meetings are held on the third Monday of the month (September through April).

-The next hiking club meeting is Monday, November 20th at 7pm in the Palm Room located in the Eagles Nest clubhouse.
+The next hiking club meeting is Monday, September 16th 2024 at 7pm at the EN Palm Room.
 All members and potential new members are welcome.

 If you would like to order an Awards patch for the number of hikes or miles achieved and/or a PebbleCreek Hiking Club Name Tag then click here.